Hi, I’m Gerry aka The Branding Evangelist

 Not getting into clubs wasn’t that big of a deal as every year my dad would take my older brother and me (he passed away as have my parents) to the annual Michigan State Fair on Woodward Ave.

-- There I got to see even more Motown stars.
-The Four Tops, Mary Wells, Martha and the Vandellas, The Spinners, and The Isley Brothers, just to name a few
+There I got to see even more Motown stars.
+The Four Tops, Mary Wells, Tammi Terrell, Jr. Walker & the All Stars, Martha and the Vandellas, The Spinners, and The Isley Brothers, just to name a few

 In my eyes, there was nothing more thrilling than enjoying a Motown song.
-Golden, honey-infused voices that define ‘soul.’
+Golden, honey-infused voices that Berry Gordy created, define ‘soul,’ and grew his company into places which he didn’t know he could take it.
 Think of another Motown legend, Marvin Gaye, and, in later years, Lionel Richie, Rick James, Boyz II Men, and Ne-Yo.

 The Music in my Blood